Index theory for non-compact quantum graphs: Introduction

-The Morse index of a critical point of the action functional is defined as the maximal dimension of a subspace on which the second variation is negative definite.
-It is computed by counting conjugate instants—values of $\sigma$ at which nontrivial kernel solutions appear in the Sturm--Liouville problem truncated at $\sigma$.
+\paragraph{The Morse Index Theorem on (non-compact) graphs.} The Morse index of a critical point of the action functional is defined as the maximal dimension of a subspace on which the second variation is negative definite.
+We briefly describe the main result and we refer the reader to Section~\ref{sec:Morse-index-thm} for further details.

-Let $x$ be a critical point of a Lagrangian action functional on a quantum graph $\Gr$ with Dirichlet conditions at vertices.
-Then the Morse index is given by